Isle of Wight ferry beginners' guide

 - Portsmouth Harbour to Isle of Wight (Ryde Pier Head) – 22 minutes – Wightlink Ferries (click here for Wightlink timetable)

-- Southampton to Isle of Wight (Cowes) – 25 minutes – Red Funnel Ferries (click here for Red Funnel timetable)
+- Southampton to Isle of Wight (Cowes) – 28 minutes – Red Funnel Ferries (click here for Red Funnel timetable)

 - Southsea to Isle of Wight (Ryde Esplanade) – 10 minutes - Hovertravel (click here for Hovertravel timetable)

-The Portsmouth Harbour to Isle of Wight crossing links neatly up with a railway station on both sides of the water.
+The Portsmouth Harbour to Isle of Wight crossing links up neatly with a railway station on both sides of the water.
 The Southampton to Isle of Wight (Cowes) crossing links with a free bus to Southampton Central.
 Southsea is a bus ride from a train station but connects with buses and trains on the Isle of Wight.

 Should I take my car on the Isle of Wight ferry?

-People travelling alone will save a bit of money by travelling as a foot passenger but once you have filled a car with three or more people you may find that the car ferry is often cheaper (the car ferry charges per car with up to 7 passengers included with Wightlink ferries and Red Funnel ferries)
+Once you have filled a car with three or more people you often find that the car ferry is cheaper, particularly outside of the peak season.
+The car ferry charges per car with up to 7 passengers included with Wightlink ferries and Red Funnel ferries.

 How can I get the cheapest Isle of Wight Ferry?